ConnorDillonDev/Happy-Camper/README.md

 <h1> Happy-Camper</h1>
 HappyCamper is a Nodejs web applicaiton that focuses on CRUD using Express.
 The application allows a user to create, read, update and delete campgrounds.
-Users must be signed in to preform any of the CRUD actions excluding read, allowing unregistered users to view campgrounds.
+Users must be signed in to preform any of the CRUD actions excluding read, allowing unregistered users to view campgrounds.</br>
-Live application:
+<h3>Live application:</h3>

 [https://infinite-badlands-07112.herokuapp.com/](https://infinite-badlands-07112.herokuapp.com/)